olejardamir/EquationCode/BRIDGE.md

 Rules:

-* Waivers MUST be content-addressed (waiver_id derived from canonical waiver payload).
+* Waivers MUST be content-addressed (waiver_id derived from canonical Waiver Core).
 * Waivers MUST expire.
 * Validation MUST fail if a required waiver is missing or expired.